Program Contact: Kori Stewart 203-582-7941

 Offered: Every year, Summer

 RS 254.
-Radiologic Clinical Education IV.3 Credits.
+Radiologic Clinical Education III Education IV.3 Credits.

 This course, a continuation of RS 253, is a clinical experience under the supervision of certified clinical instructors and clinical staff.
 Clinical competency and proficiency related to the performance of radiographic procedures and concepts are continually developed and assessed.